wfercanas/wfercanas.com/src/content/javascript/240210-how-to-group-items-from-an-iterable-in-javascript.md

 2. This is just a model of what the method is.
 Nonetheless, always try to use the standard version of the method.
 You can find the proposal for this addition to Javascript in [here](https://github.com/tc39/proposal-array-grouping).
 Also check MDN to [see more](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/groupBy).
 3. Check if your environment supports the method before trying to execute the code.
 The resource in MDN can help you check.
 4. We explored just one part of the proposal.
 There is also the _Map.groupBy()_ static method.
 I invite you to see how it works and think about which of the assumptions made about the results of the method groupBy() should be reconsidered.
 5. I talked many times about iterables.
-You can check more about it [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/is_not_iterable).
+You can check more about that concept [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Errors/is_not_iterable).